khangtruong2252314/Freedom/README.md

 For more example, refer to <https://github.com/hieukien503/PPL-HK222/tree/main>

+Some more:
+* Mr.Phung is more likely to talk about core knowledge in the course - of course very important, but he doesn't really care about harmony
+* Mr.Duy is more likely to write the harmony exam

 ### Final thing to say: never put so much effort on assignment, 50% of the testcases is enough, since you will never get away with Harmony.